starkodder/Arduino-gamecontroller/README.md

 # Arduino-gamecontroller
-Controll your games with the ardunio using serial and python!
+Controll your games with an ardunio and an joystick using serial and python!

 Requirements: